-Rice is a universally popular ingredient that can provide a base for great meals.
+Rice is a universally popular ingredient that provides a base for great meals.
 To make rice though, the conventional way, you make it by putting grains of rice into boiling water.
-Then you must hover over the pot waiting for your grains to cook.
+Then you must hover over the pot waiting for your grains to cook by absorbing the fluid and becoming soft.
 When travelling, backpacking and camping you cannot always do this as you may not have access to cooking utensils.
-But if you love rice in your meals there is an option to ensure you get great cooked rice all the time.
-And that is with a rice cooker.
-Yes, a rice cooker can be your best friend at dinner time.
-I know, because it has become one of mine.
-By using a rice cooker you can then focus on preparing the rest of your meal.
-Here is my review on some of the best rice cookers to take travelling, backpacking and camping.

 Advantages of a Rice Cooker